cockroachdb/docs/v1.0/sql-dump.md

 When `cockroach dump` is executed:

-- Table schema and data are dumped as they appeared at the time that the command is started.
+- Table schemas and data are dumped as they appeared at the time that the command is started.
 Any changes after the command starts will not be included in the dump.
 - If the dump takes longer than the [`ttlseconds`](configure-replication-zones.html) replication setting for the table (24 hours by default), the dump may fail.
 - Reads, writes, and schema changes can happen while the dump is in progress, but will not affect the output of the dump.